Mexico › PDC Best Places to Stay

 Hotel Xcaret • Grand Velas Riviera Maya • Hard Rock Hotel Riviera Maya- Best Hotels for Couples in Playa del Carmen

-El Dorado Maroma • Hotel Esencia • Thompson Beach House- Best Cheap Hotels in Playa del Carmen
+El Dorado Maroma • Hotel Esencia- Best Cheap Hotels in Playa del Carmen

 Hotel Lunata • Hotel CieloBest Areas to Stay in Playa del Carmen?

-- Playa del Carmen is a bustling, beach city on Mexico’s Caribbean Sea in the Yucatan Peninsula.
-The town is located in the state of Quintana Roo in the Riviera Maya area, halfway between Cancun and Tulum (about 37 miles away from both towns) and across the sea from the island of Cozumel.
-Playa Del Carmen is warm and tropical year-round.
-It is also one of the safest resort towns in Mexico.
+- Playa del Carmen is a bustling beach city on Mexico’s Caribbean coast in the Yucatan Peninsula.
+The town is located in the state of Quintana Roo in the heart of the Riviera Maya, roughly 45 minutes from both Cancun and Tulum and directly across the water from Cozumel.
+Playa is tropical and warm year-round.
+While it has grown significantly, it remains one of the safer and more navigable resort destinations in Mexico.
+With the Tren Maya now fully operational, it serves as a major hub for exploring the rest of the peninsula.

 Staying in Downtown